Nayhee/Capstone-NT/README.md

 ## Author Info
 ### Created by Nathan Traczewski
-#### If you have any questions about this project, please reach out via Linkedin which is listed below.
+#### If you have any questions about this project, please reach out via Linkedin.

 - LinkedIn - [Nathan Traczewski](https://www.linkedin.com/in/nathan-traczewski-cpa/)